-Course Level: The studentships are available for pursuing the doctoral programme.
+Course Level: Scholarships are available for pursuing the doctoral programme.

-Study Subject: The studentships are being offered as part of the research group “Processes of Sustainability Transformation”.
+Study Subject: Scholarships are being offered as part of the research group “Processes of Sustainability Transformation”.

-Award: The grant is worth € 1,400 monthly (plus child benefit, if appropriate).
+Scholarship Award: The scholarship is worth € 1,400 monthly (plus child benefit, if appropriate).

-Eligibility: The invitation to apply for the opportunity s is targeted at extraordinarily qualified young academics working in sustainability science or in a discipline related to the individual topic of the program as well as a link or interest in sustainability science.
-The financial aid positions will first be awarded for one year and will be extended upon request, adding up to a maximum of three years.
-Periods with alternative financial support for a doctoral qualification prior to the support will be taken into account.
+Eligibility: The invitation to apply for the scholarships is targeted at extraordinarily qualified young academics working in sustainability science or in a discipline related to the individual topic of the scholarship as well as a link or interest in sustainability science.
+The scholarships will first be awarded for one year and will be extended upon request, adding up to a maximum of three years.
+Periods with alternative financial support for a doctoral qualification prior to the scholarship will be taken into account.
 Candidates, who have already earned a doctoral degree, cannot be considered.

 Nationality: Citizens of Germany are eligible to apply.